Editor choice

 Can a Cheap Turntable Damage Your Records

-What to Look For in a Turntable
+What to Look For in a Turntable or Record Player

 Tracking force.
 The downward pressure the stylus applies to the groove.
 A quality cartridge tracks at 1.5 to 2 grams.
 Budget ceramic styli track at 5 to 7 grams and physically grind the groove wall with every play.
 Every deck on this list tracks safely.